CenturyLink reported impressive third-quarter financial numbers

-the year-ago quarter figure.
-We believe strength in products such
+buoyed by strong demand.
+We believe strength in products such as

-managed hosting services remain key growth drivers at CenturyLink.
+managed hosting services remain key growth drivers for the company.

 beneficial results going forward.
 On the downside, deteriorating

-legacy voice and access revenues due to wireless substitution, cash
+legacy voice and access revenues owing to wireless substitution,

-flow pressure, federal regulations, labor issues and the constant
+cash flow pressure, federal regulations, labor issues and the

-need to upgrade technology are some of the major risks facing the
+constant need to upgrade technology are some of the major risks

 Based in Monroe, LA, CenturyLink Inc. (CTL) is the third largest